The House on the Rock Attraction

 So there are weird collections here.
 Including a whole bunch of toys.
 Toys and carousels and giant sculpted sea creatures and dolls and Rube Goldberg machines.

-Admission price for the full tour is $30 for adults, $27 for seniors, and $16 for kids over age 3.
+Admission price for the full tour in Spring Green s $30 for adults, $27 for seniors, and $16 for kids over age 3.
 Our group concluded that the mildly entertaining sights within the House didn’t necessarily justify the hefty price tag.
 But you may feel differently, so take a look at our collection of photos from the House and decide whether you may be interested in visiting.